Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs

-We conduct our hypothetical consistency experiments with original prompts sourced from two datasets -- Wikipedia and DailyDialog \citep{li-etal-2017-dailydialog}.
 We use only the prompts for which all five answer choices are distinct.
-We also vary the number of words $m$ in the original completion that the model is asked to predict from 1 to 6, since the difficulty may vary depending on the length of the original completion.
-We then compute the \emph{hypothetical consistency accuracy} by calculating the proportion of the time that the model generated the letter of the answer choice corresponding to its own completion.
+We also vary the number of words $m$ in the original completion that the model is asked to distinguish from 1 to 6, since the difficulty may vary depending on the length of the original completion.
+We then compute the hypothetical consistency rate by calculating the proportion of the time that the model generated the letter of the answer choice corresponding to its own completion.